FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: How to correct

 \subsection{Related Work}

-The observation of human errors in literature review is prevalent, e.g., Wolin~\emph{et al.}~\cite{wohlin2013reliability} documented that reviewers will not find same papers even with thorough reviews, and Cormack and Grossman~\cite{Cormack2017Navigating} concluded that a human reviewer could achieve on the order of 70\% recall and 70\% precision.
-The human error becomes an even more severe problem when active learning is applied to assist the review since the active learning model would be misled by the mislabeled training examples~\cite{Voorhees2000Variations}.
+The observation of human errors in literature review is prevalent, e.g., \citet{wohlin2013reliability} documented that reviewers will not find same papers even with thorough reviews, and \citet{Cormack2017Navigating} concluded that a human reviewer could achieve on the order of 70\% recall and 70\% precision.
+The human error becomes an even more severe problem when active learning is applied to assist the review since the active learning model would be misled by the mislabeled training examples~\citep{Voorhees2000Variations}.
 Therefore correcting these human errors becomes a crucial task for this work.

 Via our literature review, we found two state of the art error correction methods that can be applied to solve this problem: \begin{itemize} \item Kuhrmann'17: One simple way to correct human errors is by majority vote.
-As Kuhrmann~\emph{et al.}~\cite{Kuhrmann2017On} described in 2017, simplest form of majority vote requires every paper to be reviewed by two different reviewers, and when the two reviewers do not label it consistently, a third reviewer is asked to make the final decision.
+As \citet{Kuhrmann2017On} described in 2017, simplest form of majority vote requires every paper to be reviewed by two different reviewers, and when the two reviewers do not label it consistently, a third reviewer is asked to make the final decision.
 The advantage of this method is that the human errors are corrected immediately and will not mislead the active learning model.
-However, this method requires at least three different reviewers and will at least double the review effort. \item Cormack'17: This error correction method~\cite{Cormack2017Navigating} is built upon the Cormack'16 knee stopping rule~\cite{Cormack2016Engineering}.
+However, this method requires at least three different reviewers and will at least double the review effort. \item Cormack'17: This error correction method~\citep{Cormack2017Navigating} is built upon the Cormack'16 knee stopping rule~\citep{Cormack2016Engineering}.
 After the review stops, papers labeled as ``relevant'' but reviewed after the inflection point ($x>i$) and papers labeled as ``non-relevant'' but reviewed before the inflection point ($x<i$) are sent to reviewers for a recheck.
 Comparing to {Kuhrmann'17}, this method requires much less extra review effort on rechecking, but can only correct human errors after the review, which leads to bias in the active learning model. \end{itemize}